Pennsylvania Pot Roast

 - Browning sauce, optional

 - 1. Place roast in a 5-qt. slow cooker; add the broth, onions and seasonings.
-Cover and cook on high for 2 hours.
+Cook, covered, on high for 4 hours.
 Add the potatoes, carrots and mushrooms.
-Cover and cook on low for 6 hours or until vegetables are tender.
+Cook, covered, on high 1 hour longer or until vegetables are tender.
 Remove the meat and vegetables; keep warm.
 Discard bay leaf.

 - 2. In a saucepan, combine flour and cold water until smooth; stir in 1-1/2 cups cooking juices.
 Bring to a boil.
-Cook and stir for 2 minutes or until thickened.
-Add browning sauce if desired.
+Cook and stir until thickened, 2 minutes.
+If desired, add browning sauce.
 Serve with roast and vegetables.
-Yield: 6 servings.